 - Split to Bol: Krilo Shipping Company has a twice-daily service that operates in July, August and September.

 - Split to Milna: In summer, Jadrolinija have a once-a-week catamaran runs from to Milna on western Brac.
 Journey time is 30 minutes.

-- Split to Milna: Kapetan Luka operate a catamaran service from Split to Milna on Brac that then sails on to Hvar Town, Korcula, Mljet and Dubrovnik.
-Operating from the end of April to the end of October, the service runs daily from the mid May to mid October.
+- Split to Milna: Kapetan Luka operates a catamaran service from Split to Milna on Brac that then sails on to Hvar Town, Korcula, Mljet and Dubrovnik.
+Operating from the end of April to the end of October, the service runs daily from mid-May to mid-October.
 (Outside of this time period, it has 3/4 sailings a week.)